navunni/navunni.github.io/README.md

 nav.unnikrishnan@nyu.edu

-I'm a sophomore in NYU's class of 2026, majoring in an interdisciplinary Concentration of Data Science, Economics, & Philosophy.
+I'm a sophomore in NYU's class of 2026, majoring in an interdisciplinary Concentration of Data Science, Statistics, and The Ethics of Innovation.
 Please get in touch with me at the email above.